dbvisel/canvasdemo/README.md

  - Throbbers aren't wonderful.
  - Dragging isn't wonderful & I suspect there's something buggy in my implementation of it.
  - Performance isn't wonderful because it's a bunch of iframes!
- - if you maximize, header select doesn't notice.
+ - if you maximize/go to present mode, header select doesn't notice.

 ## Demo needs